NikKowPHP/social-brain/TASKS.md

-- [x] Address feedback from the comprehensive book review.
+# Tasks

-- [x] Implement deeper investigation findings to enrich character arcs and refine protocols.
+- [x] Incorporate feedback from the initial book review, starting with reframing Chapter 14.5.
-- [x] Implement Phase III strategic analysis for audience experience and ethical robustness.
+- [x] Make Maria's learning arc more realistic by showing a protocol failing in Chapter 10.
+(Addresses "Perfect Protagonist" feedback).
-- [x] Acknowledge completion of previously submitted Phase III analysis.
+- [x] Demonstrate protocol integration in Chapter 21 to mitigate "Protocol Overload" feeling.
-- [x] Implement Phase IV engagement and retention analysis to mitigate reader drop-off.
+- [x] Vary chapter structure in Chapter 12 to make it less formulaic.